 Have you ever dived in a sulphur cloud?
 If you like the idea, The Pit (advanced divers only) and Angelita have one.

 It’s tempting to say “all of the above”, I know.
 Unless you have several days for diving in the area, you’ll need to pick your favourite.

 The guides at the dive shops will be able to help you select the cenotes matching your envies.
 However, they also tend to push you to choose the ones that are easier to access for them.
 So it is a good idea to think about it prior going to the dive shop.

 There is no right or wrong answer to this question.
 It’s all about your preference.
 We didn’t want to focus on the marine life as we also planned to snorkel in cenotes where we would see fish.
 I found the particularity of diving a cenote was to go through a cavern with enormous stalactites.
 I also love the idea of having the jungle all around.
 This, combined with the halocline, was the primary influence to make our choice.

-3. Do you prefer and dark & gloomy experience?
+3. Do you prefer a dark & gloomy experience in the cenote?
 Or more light?

 That’s completely a personal point of view, again.

 I loved the darkness of the cavern with the light suddenly breaking through.
 It’s unique and stunning.
 That’s the typical image I had of diving a cenote.